justicedemocrats/new-site/src/pages/issue-pages/index.md

           As a result of NAFTA, CAFTA, PNTR with China and the WTO, Americans have lost millions of decent paying jobs.
 It’s time to end the race to the bottom and renegotiate these rigged deals that only benefit elites.
-We should not sacrifice our sovereignty, the only people who are allowed to make laws for the United States should be the American people, not multinational corporations.
+We should not sacrifice our sovereignty.
+The only people who are allowed to make laws for the United States should be the American people, not multinational corporations.
         title: Block Bad Trade Deals